Boxing for Cuba: Summary

-Vidal’s life at Sacred Heart Orphanage was plagued with fear of the harsh treatment of its caretaker and older boys, as well as the challenges of learning English and adjusting to the oddities of American culture.
-In their three years at Sacred Heart, the Vidal boys seemed to completely shed their Cuban heritage and become “real” Americans, even adopting the very American names “Bill,” “John,” and “Bob.”
-Not knowing when, if at all, their parents would ever escape Cuba to retrieve them, the boys adjusted as best they could to their new life in Pueblo.
+Vidal’s life at Sacred Heart Orphanage was marked by fear of the harsh treatment from both the caretaker and older boys, as well as the challenges of learning English and adapting to the quirks of American culture.
+During their three years at Sacred Heart, the Vidal boys appeared to leave behind their Cuban heritage, striving to become “real” Americans and even adopting distinctly American names—Bill, John, and Bob.
+Uncertain if or when their parents would ever escape Cuba to reunite with them, the boys adjusted as best they could to their new life in Pueblo.

 On April 11, 1964, the Vidal family was reunited after Marta and Roberto emigrated to Mexico and eventually the United States.
 The family relocated to Littleton, Colorado and then later moved into the city of Denver.
 Though free from the oppression and fear of Castro’s regime, the Vidal family faced innumerable challenges in their new lives in America.
 The family struggled financially and they were often the victims of hate and discrimination.
 Moreover, Marta and Roberto's marriage had greatly deteriorated adding to their erratic behavior.
 Vidal recounts his adolescence as an extremely turbulent time.

 Despite domestic hardship the Vidal family was successful – each member of the family took classes at the University of Colorado at Denver.
 After receiving his degree in engineering Bill went on to work for the Colorado Department of Transportation.
 He married his high school sweetheart, Christine, and together they had a boy and adopted two girls.
 Though he flourished professionally Vidal continued to struggle with his relationship with his parents and eventually in his marriage as well.
 Eventually Bill and Christine divorced.
 Years later Vidal remarried Gabriela, a Chilean immigrant also working for CDOT.

 Vidal credits Gabriela with inspiring him to reconnect with his family and his heritage.
 It is she who encourages him to return to Cuba in 2001 to try to face and understand his past.
 The book ends with Vidal returning to his childhood home to try to make sense of his life, and how very different it would be if he had not left as a 10-year-old boy.